Garden Oracle / Drought and Heat Tolerant Gardening / Tucson - Phoenix - Arizona - California

 Sun: Full sun to light shade.

-Soil: Well drained, moderate to high organic content, pH 6.1-6.5 (mildly acidic).
+Soil: Well draining, moderate to high organic content, pH 6.1-6.5 (mildly acidic).
 This plant is salt sensitive.

 Fertilize: Use an organic fertilizer every other month.
 Avoid chemical fertilizers.